Chr15w1986/Javascript_PP2/README.md

 * `As a user, I want the game to be colourful and fun`:
     *  I used bright colours, simple traffic light colours for stop start and reset.
 Outcome: `Fulfilled.`
 * `As a user, I want to be able to try something new`:
-    * The concept of the game (although simple) is exciting and different, enough to keep the user trying over and over to reach the best score he/she them/they can. `Fulfilled.`
+    * The concept of the game (although simple) is exciting and different, enough to keep the user trying over and over to reach the best score he/she, them/they can.
+Outcome: `Fulfilled.`
 * `As a user, I want to see obvious and clear buttons to play the game`:
     * I included two large and easy to read buttons with accompanying colours to differentiate between them.
 Outcome: `Fulfilled.`
 ## FUNCTIONALITY
 * All buttons have been clicked on to ensure correct function
 * The game loads correctly on all device screen sizes
 * The image loads on the background as intended on all screen sizes
-* The alert box functions as expected when you're above 200ms, when you're within 200ms, and when you're below -200ms
+* The alert box functions as expected when you're above 300ms, when you're within 300ms, and when you're below -300ms
 ## DEVICES
 * I have tested responsiveness and functionality on the following devices and browsers:
     * Android: